kamimrcht/webpage/tigs.md

 Other needed concepts:

-* **Minimizers.** There exist several definitions.
+* **Minimizers [[2]](https://academic.oup.com/bioinformatics/article/20/18/3363/202143)** There exist several definitions.
 Here it we be sufficient to consider a minimizer as the smallest l-mer that appears within a k-mer, with l < k.
 In the example figures I'll use a size (m) of 2, and we will assume we compute minimizers using the lexicographic order.
 * K-mer **presence/absence** in datasets.
 Under each k-mer I represent whether it is present or not in each of the three datasets using the circle/star/square or an "empty set" symbol if they are absent.
 * A **compaction** is the operation through which two nodes u->v are fused in a single one, by taking all nucleotides from u and adding the last nucleotide of v, the edge e=(u,v) is removed (example: ATTC->TTCA is compacted in ATTCA).

 You'll see that I'll often write down the number of nucleotides of a representation.
-It is because a lot of -tigs are related to the concept of **_spectrum preserving string sets_** (SPSS), that was [recently described](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) in the context of sequence indexation.
+It is because a lot of -tigs are related to the concept of **_spectrum preserving string sets_** (SPSS), that was recently described [[3]](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) in the context of sequence indexation.
 Basically, a SPSS built over a set of k-mers preserves all the k-mer sequences.
 The most obvious SPSS is the k-mer set itself.

 <img src="files/kmer_set.png" alt="drawing" width="600"/>